thiago95macedo/weth/addons/l10n_br_sale_stock/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the standard Odoo sale stock module for Brazil, specially when selling products with NFe's.
+This module extends the standard WETH sale stock module for Brazil, specially when selling products with NFe's.

 It deals with the propagation of the fiscal operation, fiscal comment and incoterms to invoice created direct from sale order or picking.